dbreese/fitfamconnect/SCHEDULING.md

 Test Steps:
 - Schedule a recurring class that starts on Monday, Sept 1 at 5am and occurs every Monday.
 The class ends on Sept 7.
 - Schedule a 1-time class for Monday, Sept 8 at 5am.

 Results:
 - No conflict occurs.

+## Two classes scheduled for the same time, but different locations.
+Test Steps:
+- Schedule a 1-time class for location A.
+- Schedule a 1-time class for same date and time as location A, but for location B.

+Results:
+- No conflict occurs.